How to Select the Best Electronic Signature: Features and Benefits

 Who is it for and why?
 For professionals who must confirm that they are in good standing and can exercise their profession (for example, engineers, architects, lawyers and notaries).
 Digital signatures are used when the protection of the public is at stake and the legal requirements are very high.

 At a glance: The digital signature is like a passport.
 It contains the signer’s personal and professional information.
-When a digital signature is affixed to a document, it guarantees the document’s integrity and provides a higher level of security, even more than a hand-signed document.
-It is the most reliable signature in the industry.
+When a digital signature is affixed to a document, it guarantees the document’s integrity and provides a higher level of security – even more than a hand-signed document.
+It is the most reliable signature across highly regulated industries.
 Notarius provides the CertifiO digital signature to nearly 50 professional associations across Canada.

 Need an electronic or digital signature?
 Contact our sales team.